• Skip to primary navigation

 Serve: You can keep the sauce out for no longer than two hours before it needs to be covered and stored.

-Store: Place the sauce in an airtight container and store it in the refrigerator for 2-3 days.
+Store: Place the sauce in an airtight container and refrigerate for 2-3 days.

 Freeze: I don’t recommend freezing this recipe as it doesn’t freeze and defrost well.